- Bitcoin price has formed a risky chart pattern on the daily timeframe chart.

 Potential US Attack on Iran

-The next major catalyst for the Bitcoin price will be the attack of Iran by the United States.
+The next major catalyst for Bitcoin’s price will be Iran’s attack on the United States.
 Media reports suggest that the military has told the president that it was ready for an attack.
 What is remaining is for the president to authorize the attack, which he expects will last a few days or weeks.

 A new war in the Middle East will negatively impact Bitcoin because its role as a safe haven has been invalidated.